ASHdevelopment/standards/ember.md

 ## Destructuring
 Extract multiple values from data stored in objects and arrays.
 > Why?
 Destructuring allows you to import only which classes you need and then extract (or destructure) only the properties that you need.
-This makes the use of our Ember data more efficent.
+This makes our modules more efficient.

 ### Destructuring Objects